jshawl/ceisen-project1/readme2.md

 * Clone into your local repository
 * Open index.html, script.js and style.scss (or style.css) in your text editor of choice

+*Also used needs to click on third tile and last gif to make the matched tiles disappear.

 ###Unsolved problems
 A few problems I outlined in my gold, silver, bronze paths I know how to solve, but simply ran out of time.
 The major unsolved problem that would require a lot more time on my part, would be to implement a method that would allow the used to pick how many cards they want to match.